prod-feng/Luste-KMOD-2.12.9-with-ZFS-0.7.13-on-Centos-7.9/README.md

 # Solution 3

-Just down load the pre-compiled rpms.
-Install kmod SPL/ZFS. then runing the follwing command to install Lustre:
+Just download the pre-compiled rpms.
+Install kmod SPL/ZFS, then runing the follwing command to install Lustre:

 ```text